 As soon as the flowers have faded, it’s best to cut the whole stem off as close to the base as possible.
 The plant may now grow, and bloom for a second time and when blooming is complete, will produce foliage.
 Feeding is particularly important at this stage in order to nourish the bulb ready for next year’s flowering.

 As long as there’s no risk of further frost, you can put your amaryllis outside for the spring and summer months.
 Place it in a sheltered spot where the sunlight isn’t too strong and water more sparsely without letting the soil dry out completely.
 Once the leaves start to die down, reduce watering until the compost is only just moist, allowing the amaryllis bulbs to become dormant or semi-dormant.

 When autumn comes, move your amaryllis back inside, and begin the cycle again.

 |Impressively large, creamy yellow blooms make Amaryllis ‘Lemon Star’ so eye-catching.|

-Move the plants to a cool, bright position in late September, ideally around 13°C, for eight to ten weeks.
+Move your plant to a cool, bright position in late September, ideally around 13°C, for eight to ten weeks.
 Any old foliage can be cut back to the neck of the bulb.
 After this time, move amaryllis bulbs to a warm position and resume watering as per the growing instructions above.
 Once amaryllis plants are actively growing again, they can be fed with a balanced fertiliser every few weeks to encourage flower production.

-After three years its a good idea to re-pot amaryllis bulbs for continued good displays.
-Amaryllis bulbs grow best in small pots so dont be tempted to re-pot into a larger pot.
-After flowering, from January to March, remove the bulbs from the compost and gently remove as much compost as possible from around the roots, without disturbing them too much as amaryllis plants resent disturbance.
+Amaryllis don’t like their roots being disturbed, so re-pot sparingly - every three years or so is about right for a continued good display.
+They grow best in small pots so donÂ’t be tempted to choose one that’s too large.
+After flowering, from January until March, take the bulbs out of the compost and gently remove as much as possible from around the roots.
 Refill the pot with fresh compost and re-plant the bulb with a third showing above the surface.